PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### **Topwatchers:**

-- When a product had a specific price applied and was discounted by unit, the discount displayed on the product page was false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163) (Major)
 - When Clear cache button was clicked twice, the user would see an error page [#11105](https://github.com/PrestaShop/PrestaShop/issues/11105) (Major)
 - Profiler was not compatible with hooks and module [#9659](https://github.com/PrestaShop/PrestaShop/issues/9659)
 - Double click on "Add to cart" on the product page FO was freezing the page [#9634](https://github.com/PrestaShop/PrestaShop/issues/9634) (Major)
+- Select the payment method if only one available by default [#11435](https://github.com/PrestaShop/PrestaShop/issues/11435)
+- Wrong translations of back-office menu tabs [#9816](https://github.com/PrestaShop/PrestaShop/issues/9816)

 ### Major bugs:

 **Front-Office**

+- When a product had a specific price applied and was discounted by unit, the discount displayed on the product page was false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163)
 - Guest Order Tracking redirected to shop Homepage when Friendly URLs were disabled [#20194](https://github.com/PrestaShop/PrestaShop/issues/20194)
 - An error was displayed on checkout when Legal compliance module was installed [#12509](https://github.com/PrestaShop/PrestaShop/issues/12509)
 - Checkout slowdown when many orders were made with a Guest account [#16584](https://github.com/PrestaShop/PrestaShop/issues/16584)